 ****NOTE NEW INSTRUCTIONS FOR LOG ON!!

 About the Webinar Platform: The session will be delivered using the Blackboard Collaborate Web Conferencing System.
 Closed Captioning and Video Interpreter will be available via the webinar platform.
 Audio and visuals for this session will be presented through the webinar platform.
 Individuals may also choose to access the audio via telephone.
 A non-toll free telephone number will be provided.
-Individuals will be responsible for any long distance fees associated with participation via telephone.
+Individuals will be responsible for any long-distance fees associated with participation via telephone.
 The Blackboard Web Conferencing System is compatible with Windows and Mac Operating Systems.
 It supports Firefox, Internet Explorer and Chrome web browsers.
 Specific requirements for the system can be found at: http://support.blackboardcollaborate.com/ics/support/default.asp?deptID=8336&task=knowledge&questionID=1443 Please follow these steps prior to the webinar:

 Check System Requirements